open-voice-interoperability/website/site/content/ambassadors/_index.md

       corporate side, Susan shifted her focus to helping organizations understand and capitalize on the opportunity that is conversational AI.
-      She is committed to education through her numerous talks, articles, book (Voice Strategy), online education courses, and work as part of OVN.
+      She is committed to education through her numerous talks, articles, book (Voice Strategy), online education courses, and work as part of the Open Voice Network.
   - heading: 'Audrey Wu, VP of Strategic Partnerships, Reliance Jio Haptik'
     imageUrl: /img/ovn_audrey-wu.png
     text: >-